South Carolina Drug Crime Attorneys – Asset Forfeiture

 What law enforcement did not tell you is that if there is a valid claim for seizing money or other assets, such as a car or home, the officer must file an action and a judge must determine whether there was probable cause for the officer to take your money or other assets.

 Many times an officer will try to make you consent on the spot so that they can avoid the formalities and delay associated with bringing the matter before a judge.

 The authority to seize cash or property connected to drugs comes from our Federal and State law.

 Typical civil proceedings call for the assistance of an experienced attorney, and civil forfeiture is no exception.
 However, some victims of civil forfeiture try to go at it alone, only to get bogged down by the time, effort, and costs required to successfully petition the government for the return of taken property.

 If your property was taken because of an alleged connection to a crime, the attorneys at the Strom Law firm can draw from their background working with law enforcement agencies involved in the forfeiture of assets to help you get some or all of your assets back.

 • Contraband including illegal drugs or drug paraphernalia;

 • Proceeds related to illegal activity including cash received for selling drugs;

-• Tools or Property used in the commission of a crime such as a car or house
+• Tools or Property used in the commission of a crime such as a car or a house

 Unfortunately, there are often situations where large amounts of money are seized even when there is no relationship to drugs or illegal activity.
 You have due process rights that must be protected.
 Don’t let your fear of dealing with law enforcement prevent you from protecting what is yours.